 The BJ Dean Scholarship is for women who plan to enter full-time Christian ministry.
 Applicants do not have to seek ordination or serve in any particular denomination.
 Applicants must be residents of Tennessee or Texas.
 Students who plan to attend Yale Divinity School are also eligible to apply.
 The scholarship is in honor of B.J.
-Runnels Dean whose service to churches and state Baptist conventions advanced the cause of women in ministry.
+Runnels Dean.
+Her service to churches and state Baptist conventions advanced the cause of women in ministry.

 You can learn more about the BJ Dean Scholarship here.

 6. Belle Meade Country Club Employee Scholarship

 The Belle Meade Country Club Employee Scholarship is for employees of the Nashville Country Club.
 They must work 30 hours per week and have worked for three years or more.
 Current employees and their children may apply for the scholarship.
 The scholarship is non-renewable and awarded only once.
 The scholarship is available for college and university students.
 It is available for two and four-year schools.
 Vocational and technical school students are also eligible.

 You can learn more about the Belle Meade Country Club Employee Scholarship here.